istio/istio.io/content/docs/concepts/security/index.md

 - `mode: STRICT` enforces that all peers must use mutual TLS.
 This declaration is identical to `-mtls: {}`, `- mtls:` or `- mtls: null`

-- `mode: PERMISSIVE` allows peers to use mututal TLS while still allowing peers to not use transport authentication.
-This mode is useful for transitioning existing workloads to peer authentication gradually, as it allows interoperation between mTLS and plaintext traffic.
+- `mode: PERMISSIVE` allows peers to use mutual TLS while still allowing peers to not use transport authentication.
+This mode is useful for transitioning existing workloads to peer authentication gradually, as it allows interoperation between mutual TLS and plaintext traffic.

 If this section is omitted completely, peers may not use transport authentication, and mutual TLS connections bound for the sidecar pod